Drinking Tea During Pregnancy – Is It Safe?

 Safe Teas To Consume During Pregnancy

-• Nettle tea is high in Vitamins A, C and K and rich in minerals like iron, magnesium, potassium and calcium.
+• Nettle tea: This is high in Vitamins A, C and K and rich in minerals like iron, magnesium, potassium and calcium.
 It is recommended to be consumed in the second and third trimesters of pregnancy.
 It should be avoided in the first trimester as it can lead to the stimulation of the uterus and result in a miscarriage.

 You can even make your own blend of herbal teas by adding different ingredients like honey, cinnamon, cloves, citrus rinds, and fruit juices to boiling water.
 You can also consume decaffeinated green or black tea.